endless-sky/endless-sky-wiki/AnimationTweening.md

 ### Rewinding and repeating animations

-In the data files, wherever a sprite can be animated, you can tell it to "rewind" or "repeat," or specify "no repeat" if it should play through to the end and then stop.
+In the data files, wherever a sprite can be animated, you can tell it to `rewind` or `repeat`, or specify `"no repeat"` if it should play through to the end and then stop.
 A rewinding animation plays through all the frames, then "rewinds" backwards through the frames until it reaches the first one again.
 A repeating animation plays through the frames to the end, then starts back at the beginning (tweening between the last frame and the first frame).

-Animations can also have a "random start frame."
+Animations can also have a `"random start frame"`.
 This is useful, for example, if you want all the projectiles of a certain type to "sparkle" a bit, but you don't want them to be pulsing in exact synchronization with each other.